uhop/dcl-site/source/2.x/docs/dcl_js/dcl/index.md

 Arguments and the return value:

-* `base` is a base "class".
+* `base` - the base "class".
 It can be one of three:
   * `null` - no base "class" &rArr; base it directly on `Object`.
   * **constructor function** - function created with `dcl` or a generic JavaScript constructor function.
 New "class" will be based on it using a single inheritance.
   * **array of constructors** - [C3 superclass linearization](http://en.wikipedia.org/wiki/C3_linearization) will be performed on this array, and the result will be used to create a new constructor using a single inheritance.
 This array should be non-empty.
-* `props` - object, whose properties are used to specify unique features of the "class" &mdash; methods, and class-level variables.
+* `props` - the object, whose properties are used to specify unique features of the "class" &mdash; methods, and class-level variables.
-  `props` can be an object of [dcl.Prop](prop).
+  `props` can be an instance of [dcl.Prop](prop).
 In this case, it specifies property descriptors directly, like for [Object.defineProperties()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) or [Object.create()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
   Following properties have a special meaning for `dcl()`:
-  * `constructor` - optional function, which will be called when an object is created.
+  * `constructor` - the optional function, which will be called when an object is created.
 A base constructor (if any) is always called before a derived constructor.
 There is no restrictions on what arguments can be used for a constructor.
 A return value of constructor (if any) is ignored.
-  * `declaredClass` - optional human-readable string, which is used to identify the created class in error messages or logs.
+  * `declaredClass` - the optional human-readable string, which is used to identify the created class in error messages or logs.
 See [debug.js][] for more details.
-* `options` - optional object, which specifies defaults for a descriptor of  [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
+* `options` - the optional object, which specifies defaults for a descriptor of  [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
   * Following property names are recognized: `enumerable`, `configurable`, `writable`, `detectProps`.
   * If `detectProps` is `true`:
     * All regular properties are checked to be an object.